 We’ve included a selection of Frequently Asked Questions below, and will continue to expand this list over the course of our consultation process.
 Our first round of design presentations will provide more detailed information on how the Assemble Model works, and will give you the opportunity to ask questions and provide feedback.

-If you can’t find what you’re looking for below, please don’t hesitate to get in touch with Abbie Freestone, our Head of Community, via email@example.com or phone; 0424 361 742.
+If you can’t find what you’re looking for below, please don’t hesitate to get in touch via [email protected] or phone; 1300 181 295.

 What are the steps in the sign-up process?